Regions of Genomic Plasticity - RGP Finder¶

 - Feature Score: score associated with GI features (arbitrary score for sorting the table by feature: one feature = one point).

-- Feature: Features associated with RGPs (tRNA, misc_RNA, integrase, other mobility gene, overlapping SIGI-HMM, overlapping Alien Hunter/IVOM region)
+- Feature: features associated with RGPs (tRNA, misc_RNA, integrase, other mobility gene, SIGIVOM region).

-- Specificity Percentage (one column by compared organism): % CDS in RGP not involved in a synteny. (algorithm allowed blocks of 2 consecutives genes in synteny inside RGPs).
+- Specificity Percentage (one column by reference genome): % of CDS in RGP not involved in a synteny OR involved in groups of 2 genes in synteny inside a RGP (see description of the method).

 - MoveTo: display MaGe viewer centered on selected SIGIVOM region.

-- Label: predicted SIGIVOM label (link to explore selected SIGIVOM region).
+- Label: predicted SIGIVOM label (link to explore the selected SIGIVOM region).

 - SIGI Label: SIGI region label component.